 11. Straw Coloured Fruit Bat.
-Not a species I made any effort to see, but a few were flying around the Gendarmerie HQ which helped pass the time while Jean-Michel was being questioned.
+Not a species I made any effort to see, but a few were flying around the Gendarmerie HQ in Bangui which helped pass the time while Jean-Michel was being questioned.

 [12.
 Hammer Bat.
-I may have seen this species near Sangha Lodge but just as I got onto the bat I was attacked by ants and lost it.
+I may have seen this species near Sangha Lodge but just as I got onto a bat I was attacked by ants and lost it.
 Jean-Michel heard one calling in the middle of the night while we were at Bai Hoku.]

 13. Noack’s Round-leafed Bat.
 Easily seen and caught in their roost behind the waterfall at Bai Hoku.

 14. Bate’s Slit-faced Bat.
 We caught one that was patrolling the outside of the dining room at Sangha Lodge.

 15. Hairy-faced Slit-faced Bat.
 We caught one in the kitchen at Doli Lodge.

 16. Congo Golden Mole.
 The Ba’Aka at Sangha Lodge caught one of these great animals in the forest.
 One of my favourite mammals on the trip.